Top 10 Best Free Telehealth Platforms in 2026

 Cliniko

-Cliniko is a general practice management and telehealth platform with a limited free entry point.
-It includes basic scheduling, clinical records, and video consultation capability.
+Cliniko is a general practice management and telehealth platform.
+It does not offer a permanent free tier, but provides a 30-day free trial with no credit card required.
+It includes comprehensive scheduling, clinical records, and video consultation capability.
 The platform is straightforward and easy to set up for smaller practices that need to get virtual visits running quickly.
+Paid plans start at approximately $59 per month.

 Integration depth and billing support are limited compared to more established platforms.
-Cliniko suits practices that are new to digital health workflows and want a low-friction starting point, but it is not a long-term solution for practices with complex billing or multi-provider workflows.
+Cliniko suits practices that are new to digital health workflows and want a low-friction starting point, but it may not be a long-term solution for practices with complex billing or multi-provider workflows.

 Medici

-The free tier covers basic messaging, and the platform is HIPAA compliant with a BAA available.
-However, for practices that need full video consultation capability, scheduling, EHR integration, or billing, Medici's feature set is too narrow.
+The platform is HIPAA compliant with a BAA available.
+However, for practices that need full video consultation capability, robust scheduling, EHR integration, or billing, Medici's feature set is too narrow.
 It works best as a supplementary communication layer rather than a standalone telehealth platform.

 As enterprise benchmarks, Amwell and Teladoc serve large health systems and employer-sponsored telehealth programs.
 Both are fully compliant, deeply integrated platforms.
 They are not practical options for small to mid-sized independent practices due to their enterprise pricing and implementation requirements.